mlowery/git-push-devstack/README.md

 are forced (i.e. non-fast-forward updates are allowed) which allows you to jump between unrelated commits.
-Finally, just to be safe, all changes in the `/opt/stack/<project>` directory are stashed or tagged to prevent any local changes you may have made while hacking (but you should avoid that kind of hacking).
+Finally, just to be safe, all changes in the `/opt/stack/<project>` directory are stashed or tagged to prevent any local changes you may have made while hacking (which you should avoid if possible).

 ## What OpenStack Projects Are Supported